Acting Techniques and Tips for Actors

 Acting Techniques for Auditions

-I think acting monologues is harder than acting scenes.
+Acting monologues is definitely harder than acting scenes.
 Why?
-Because my own acting technique relies heavily on getting feedback from my scene partner.
+Because sound acting technique relies heavily on getting feedback from your scene partner.
 But in a monologue, you have no scene partner.
 You have to imagine them.

 Luckily, we humans were blessed with vast imagination.
 Without it, we wouldn't have thought of books, the wheel, or story-telling.
 And actors are story-tellers.
 (Here are some acting exercises to get the juices flowing.)